The ACT Labor Government’s plan for Gungahlin will build new local infrastructure, better roads and create more jobs.

 Canberrans in Gungahlin will also have access to ACT Labor’s sustainable and resilient households scheme, Labor’s food recycling scheme and one day a week of free early learning for three years olds.

 The pandemic isn’t over, and there is more work to do.
-But ACT Labor has the right plan to invest in Canberrans and lead our city through the pandemic.
+But ACT Labor has the right plan to invest in Canberrans and lead our city through the pandemic and its aftermath.